-With four campuses and additional locations where courses are offered, New River CTC relies heavily on videoconferencing for classes and meetings.
-Recent improvements to the Interactive Videoconferencing Network (IVN) system include the implementation of two new videoconferencing "Zoom Room" classrooms (R126 and F214) and the implementation of Zoom as the application of choice for both videoconferencing and instant messaging.
-This page provides an overview of the IVN system, describes the changes involved with migrating to Zoom, and includes information specific to teaching and learning in this environment at New River CTC.
+With four campuses and additional locations where courses are offered, New River relies heavily on videoconferencing for classes and meetings.
+Recent improvements to the Interactive Videoconferencing Network (IVN) system include the implementation of several new videoconferencing "Zoom Room" classrooms and the implementation of Zoom as the college-wide solution for both videoconferencing and instant messaging.
+This page provides an overview of the IVN system, describes the changes involved with migrating to Zoom, and includes information specific to teaching and learning in this environment.

 After completing this workshop participants will be able to:

 - Teach using the equipment in a Zoom classroom (Zoom Room user guide).

 - Identify methods for improving the quality of Zoom meetings in low bandwidth situations.